nextflow-io/nextflow/docs/reference/syntax.md

 If the condition is false, an error will be raised with the given error message.

-### if / else
+### if/else

 An if/else statement consists of an *if branch* and an optional *else branch*.
 Each branch consists of a boolean expression in parentheses, followed by either a single statement or a *block statement* (one or more statements in curly braces).
+For example:

 ```groovy
 def x = Math.random()